MrCrayfish/MrCrayfishFurnitureMod/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help MrCrayfish improve the mod

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Crash report**
+If applicable, put a link here to your crash report.
+MrCrayfish suggests you upload your report to https://pastebin.com/ and then put the link to the paste here.

 **To Reproduce**
-Steps to reproduce the behavior:
+If applicable, the steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'